-Where an application involves a historic building, special policies apply.
-For any application for a grant of assistance to assist in the preservation, restoration, conversion, rehabilitation, or reuse of a historic building or district, the Applicant is required to submit verification of the State Historic Preservation Officer's evaluation and determination.
-The State Historic Preservation Officer shall evaluate the work as proposed in the application to determine whether it conforms to the United States Secretary of the Interior's Standards for the Treatment of Historic Properties, such determination is formalized on the SHPO Compliance Form.
+Where a CCCFF application involves a historic building or property, special policies apply.
+12 For any application for a grant of assistance to assist in the preservation, restoration, conversion, rehabilitation, or reuse of a historic building or district, the Applicant is required to submit verification of the evaluation and determination by the State Historic Preservation Officer (SHPO).
+The SHPO shall evaluate the work as proposed in the application to determine whether it conforms to the United States Secretary of the Interior's Standards for the Treatment of Historic Properties, such determination is formalized on the SHPO Compliance Form (see link below).
 Applicant must include this form, and any attachments thereof to notify DED of the determination.
-Subsequent to this determination, if the work does not conform to such standards, the project is not eligible for state aid.
+Subsequent to SHPO's determination, if the work does not conform to such standards, the project is not eligible for state aid.